howard-chan/HSM/README.md

 HSM - Hierarchical State Machine
 ================================
 1. Overview
 2. Using HSM Framework
   2.1.
 Define the events and states
-  2.2: Implement each of the state's event handler
-  2.3: Create the HSM states and HSM instances
+  2.2: Implement each of the state's event handler 2.3: Create the HSM states and HSM instances
   2.4: Embed the HSM_Run() into your application
 3. Using HSM Advance Features
   3.1.
 Basic Debug Features
   3.2.
 Advance Debug Features
   3.3.
 Optimization Features
 4. HSM Cookbook and Design Patterns
   4.1.
-Make a transition decision on state entry, try using HSME_INIT
-  4.2.
-Run Concurrent model (i.e. concurrent states), try using the parent state as a proxy
+Make a transition decision on state entry, try using HSME_INIT 4.2.
+Run Concurrent model (i.e. concurrent states), try using the parent state as a proxy 4.3.
-  4.3.
 Guard Condition, try using HSM_IsInState()
   4.4.
 Using child state as filter
+5. Generating HSM code from PlantUML

 1. Overview: